 - Workforce training: Many companies or industries offer career-specific or company-specific classes or courses that help to build skills, knowledge, and expertise for particular aspects of a profession.
 Workforce training may be administered on-site or via another method, such as distance learning.

 - Formal personal enrichment courses: People often take courses that teach them a new skill or build on a talent.
 Art, music, gardening, and other such classes are common personal enrichment courses.
-These classes are often available as online courses or may be taken onsite at a college or university.
+These classes are often available as online courses or may be taken on-site at a college or university.

-- Self-directed learning: Learning may be achieved when people take it upon themselves to research topics of interest to them through Internet interest groups, clubs, or organizations that focus on a particular subject.
+- Self-directed learning: Learning may be achieved when people take it upon themselves to research topics of interest to them through online interest groups, clubs, or organizations that focus on a particular subject.
 For instance, bird watchers gain knowledge through being a member of the Audubon Society.
 This type of learning is considered continuing education because it helps to further the educations of nontraditional students.

 - Experiential learning: Nontraditional students may acquire knowledge through sessions that challenge them to find solutions to problems.
 Knowledge gained from experiences is often equivalent to information that is taught in other classrooms.

-Continuing education programs date back to 1907 when the University of Wisconsin-Madison established the first continuing education courses.
+Continuing education programs date back to 1907, when the University of Wisconsin-Madison established the first continuing education courses.
 In 1969, the Empire State College (a division of New York University) focused strictly on higher education for adult learners and nontraditional students.
 This trend caught on, and the University of Florida followed suit by founding its own full-blown Division of Continuing Education with courses offered on weekends and during evenings to meet the needs of employed students.
-This trend continued, and educational opportunities became more accessible to those who had families, worked full time, or had other obligations that didn't allow them to attend school full-time.
+This trend continued, and educational opportunities became more accessible to those who had families, worked full-time, or had other obligations that didn’t allow them to attend school full-time.